Rugby League in Australia

 Our Vision is to be the most entertaining, most engaging, most respected sport.

-Engaging and empowering everyone to feel welcome in our game.
-Reaching out to new participants and supporters.
-Respecting and celebrating diversity in culture, gender and social background.
+We are driven by: engaging and empowering everyone to feel welcome in our game; reaching out to new participants and supporters; promoting equality of opportunity in all its forms; respecting and celebrating diversity in culture, gender, sexuality and social background.

 Roles and responsibilities